kwilkinz/Certification-Learning/README.md

 ## Certification-Levels
 #### 1. AWS Certified Cloud Practitioner
 > _is optional foundational level step that prepares users for a higher level associate certification and professional level.
 This certification exam is designed to test show core knowledge of AWS cloud at a broad level._
+>
+> 26% of questions will be Cloud Concepts: cloud value propostition, cloud economics, cloud architecture
+> 33% of questions will be Technology : deployments and operations, global infrastructure, AWS services
+> 25% of questions will be Security and Compliance
+> 16% of questions will be Billing and Pricing : pricing models, account structures, pricing, billing support

 #### 2. Associate Level
 > _step up ( considerable measure up) from foundational (practioner).
 These certifications cover a broad spectrum of AWS at mid-level depth._